Jeevana Teeralu

-Jeevana Teeralu is a 1977 Telugu-language film directed by G. C. Sekhar and produced by A. Gopala Krishna Reddy.
+Jeevana Teeralu is a 1977 Telugu-language film directed by G. C. Sekhar and produced by A. Gopala Krishna (Adusumilli Gopalakrishna).
 The film stars Krishnam Raju, Vanisri, Jayasudha, Sivaji Ganesan and Jaggayya.
 The film had musical score by K. Chakravarthy.
 It is a remake of 1959 Bollywood film Dhool Ka Phool directed by Yash Chopra.
 The film was dubbed and released in Tamil as Vaazhkai Alaigal.